louisabricot/devops101/README.md

 ## Creating Virtual Machines automatically with Vagrant

 Vagrant is a tool for automating the creation and management of virtual machines.
-It relies on providers like VirtualBox to leverage their virtualisation capabilities and simplifies the setup process.
+It relies on providers like VirtualBox to leverage their virtualization capabilities and simplifies the setup process.

 In the Vagrantfile, we define two types of nodes:
-- *controller* nodes refers to the Ansible Control Node
+- *controller* nodes refers to the Ansible Control Node,
-- *worker* nodes are part of the Kubernetes cluster
+- *worker* nodes are part of the Kubernetes cluster.

-Both types of nodes share similar OS distribution, and general resources (cpus, memory, ..) and are configured to be in the same private network.
+Both types of nodes share similar OS distribution and general resources such as CPUs and memory.
+There are also configured to be in the same private network.
 For the controller node, Ansible is installed using a shell provisioner.

 ## Setting up SSH communication between our VMs

-To enable a remote configuration the worker nodes from the controller, we establish SSH communication by sharing the controller's SSH public key to the workers.
+To enable a remote configuration the worker nodes from the controller, we establish SSH communication by sharing the controller's SSH public key with the workers.

 We update the controller's script as follows: